igox-x/AES-256-encryptor/README.md

 4. Generated file (key.secure) must be in the same directory as aese.exe

-5. Both files (aese.exe and key.secure) must be in the same directory as the file you want to encrypt or decrypt
+5. Both files (aese.exe [or aes] and key.secure) must be in the same directory as the file you want to encrypt or decrypt

 ###